 Why You Need To Play Nier: Automata

 In 2017, we saw the release of blockbuster titles like The Legend of Zelda: Breath of the Wild and Horizon Zero Dawn.
 Because of this, Nier: Automata flew under my radar.
-Nevertheless, this past spring was the perfect time for me to finally traverse Automata’s desolate and beautiful open world.
-If someone had told me three years ago that Platinum Games’ thought-provoking action/RPG would play a large role in influencing my decision to pursue a master’s degree in game design, I wouldn't have believed them.
+Nevertheless, last spring (2020) was the perfect time for me to finally traverse Automata’s desolate and beautiful open world.
+If someone had told me four years ago that Platinum Games’ thought-provoking action/RPG would play a large role in influencing my decision to pursue a master’s degree in game design, I wouldn't have believed them.
 And yet, here I am – back in school, and discovering all the ways Automata continues to influence my creative process.

 Nier: Automata is a philosophical game that probes the complexities of compassion when there is none to be found, the lingering traumas of war during peacetime, and the pursuit of freedom within a system of surveillance.
 As elite android-soldier 2B (a twist on the famous “To be, or not to be” Hamlet quote) and ever-curious sidekick 9S, you set out to protect an abandoned Earth from an alien-robot army hellbent on fulfilling their centuries-long goal: Eradicate all humans and establish total sovereignty.
 While conducting missions, you interact with a colorful ensemble cast, from a pacifist robot named Pascal, to a nefarious marionette-machine called Simone that skulks in the shadows of a haunted theme park.
 Automata subverts expectations by showing the same story events through the eyes of three different characters, and only once you see every arc is the game complete.
 There are a number of different endings, with the most important finales focusing on character motivations and even player choice.